Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

-Evidence supports screening for rectal cancer as a part of routine care for all adults aged 50 years and older, especially for those with first-degree relatives with colorectal cancer, for the following reasons:
+Evidence supports screening for rectal cancer as a part of routine care for all adults aged 50 years and older, especially for those with first-degree relatives with colorectal cancer.
+Reasons include the following:

 (Refer to the PDQ summary on Colorectal Cancer Screening for more information.)

 Similar to colon cancer, symptoms of rectal cancer may include the following: